hashicorp/terraform-website/content/source/docs/cloud/sentinel/enforce.html.md

 You can define individual policies within larger policy sets and apply those policy sets to all or a subset of workspaces in an organization.
 Terraform Cloud then enforces all of those policies on every workspace run.

-The policy checks will occur after a plan is successfully executed in the run.
-However, if cost estimates are enabled on the workspace, then the policy checks occur after the cost estimates are executed.
-This allows the policies to restrict costs based on the data in the cost estimates.
-If the plan fails, the policy checks will not be performed.
-The policy checks use data provided to Sentinel from the plan, state, configuration, workspace, and run to verify the rules in each of the policies.
+Policy checks occur after a plan and any enabled cost estimates are successfully executed in the run.
+This allows policies to restrict costs based on the data in the cost estimates.
+If the plan fails, Sentinel does not perform policy checks.
+The policy checks use data from the plan, state, configuration, workspace, and run to verify and enforce the rules in each policy.

 Enforcement level details can be found in the [Managing Policies](./manage-policies.html) documentation.